i3uex/sam/letter/README.md

 To generate the data shown in Table 1:

-1. Execute the script **scripts/process_images.sh** from the root folder of this project to process the whole Zenodo dataset.
+1. Execute the script **scripts/process_images.sh** from the root folder of this project to process the whole COVID-19 dataset.

 2. Copy the data from the file **working_data/results/results.csv**.
 This file will have a time stamp suffix.